arturonline/docs/php/Laravel/new/existing database.md

-# db 1st in laravel with eloquent
+# Working with an existing database in laravel

 ## 1. Configure your database connection